Why this matters

 - All dates editable in a single schedule object

-The same pattern applies to product work: tight prompts to get a usable draft, followed by real decisions about data, UX, and edge cases.
+The same pattern applies to product work: clear prompts to get a usable draft, followed by real decisions about data, UX, and edge cases.

 The original prompt